wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 ## Conditions

 <ins>Blinded:</ins> Cannot see.
-You are disadvantaged on your attacks, altertness and Dexterity.
+You are disadvantaged on your attacks and Dexterity.
 Others are advantaged on their attacks.

 <ins>Charmed:</ins> You cannot attack, hurt or say anything bad to or about the source of the charm.
 You fail all rolls against it.